-This option is a workaround for operating systems that generate fragmented packets with the don’t fragment (DF) bit set.
-Linux NFS (Network File System) is known to do this, as well as some VoIP systems.
+This option is a workaround for operating systems which generate fragmented packets with the “don’t fragment” (DF) bit set.
+Linux NFS (Network File System) is known to do this, as well as some VoIP implementations.

-When this option is enabled, the firewall will not drop these malformed packets but instead clear the don’t fragment bit.
+When this option is enabled, the firewall will not drop these malformed packets but instead it will clear the DF bit.
 The firewall will also randomize the IP identification field of outgoing packets to compensate for operating systems that set the DF bit but set a zero IP identification header field.

 IP Random ID generation¶

 If Insert a stronger ID into IP header of packets passing through the filter is checked, the firewall replaces the IP identification field of packets with random values to compensate for operating systems that use predictable values.
 This option only applies to packets that are not fragmented after the optional packet reassembly.

 Firewall Optimization Options¶

 The optimization mode controls how the firewall expires state table entries: